mkubrycz/mkubrycz.github.io/resume.md

 <center><h3>🦄 on a more personal note</h3></center>

-I'm a normal, everyday guy, full of inconsistencies and contradictions 🤷‍♂️.
-A husband 👫, a dog owner 🐶, a gamer 🎮, an AFOL 👷‍♂️, an apprentice philosopher 💭, and a vegan 🌱 among many other things.
+A husband, a dog owner 🐶, a gamer, an AFOL 👷‍♂️, an apprentice philosopher, and a vegan 🌱 among other things.
 I go where my interests take me.
-Never afraid to explore new frontiers 🚀.
-Always willing to learn new things 🧠.
-Always looking for the open source software alternatives 🧰.
-Always very excited about Apple products 🤩.
-My latest quirks are interior design using [SketchUp](https://app.sketchup.com/app?hl=en) and turning images into Lego art using [Studio](https://www.bricklink.com/v3/studio/download.page).
+Never afraid to explore new frontiers, always willing to learn new things 🧠, always on the lookout for new software, ands always very excited about Apple products.
+My latest quirks are interior design using [SketchUp](https://app.sketchup.com/app?hl=en) and turning images into Lego art using [Studio](https://www.bricklink.com/v3/studio/download.page) 🖼️.

 {% include social-bar.html %}